Subhasish Mandal

 Research

-Subhasish's area of research is in the theoretical and computational aspect of quantum condensed matter physics.
-Through his research, which is based on the first-principles approaches, Subhasish seeks to understand the behavior of electrons in many classes of advanced quantum materials like high-temperature superconductors, Mott insulators, topological insulators, and multi-ferroelectrics materials by predicting electronic, optical, and magnetic properties.
-To capture the physics of a wide range of phenomena in quantum condensed matter, he uses various first-principles theories and computations ranging from GW approximation to the dynamical mean-field theory (DMFT).
-Subhasish l uses these quantum many-body approaches together with artificial intelligence for modeling and designing new correlated materials, with the aim to significantly accelerate the pace of materials discovery toward sustainable and quantum revolution.
+Subhasish's area of research is in the theoretical and computational aspects of quantum condensed matter physics.
+Through his research, which is based on the first-principles approaches, he investigates the behavior of electrons in many classes of quantum materials like high-temperature superconductors, Mott insulators, multiferroics, topological insulators, and topological superconductors, by predicting electronic, optical, and magnetic properties.
+To capture the physics of a wide range of phenomena in quantum condensed matter and quantum computing, he uses various first-principles theories and computations ranging from GW approximation to the dynamical mean-field theory (DMFT).
+He uses these quantum many-body approaches together with artificial intelligence for modeling and designing new correlated materials, with the aim to significantly accelerate the pace of materials discovery toward sustainable and quantum revolution.